 Core is moved from the drill site to a covered core handling facility located north of the mine.
 An Excellon geologist logs the core and marks sample intervals.
 All drill core is then photographed.
 The geologist selects sample intervals to reflect lithologic, structural, or mineralization boundaries.
 Sample identifiers are marked directly on the core and core box.
 Sample lengths are limited to a maximum of 1.5 m in mineralized sections and 3.0 m in wall rocks.
-Field assistants split the weakly mineralized core with a standard blade-type core splitter.
-Intersections with significant sulphides are split with a diamond saw.
-The saw is cooled and cleaned with a continuous flow of fresh water.
+Once samples are selected, they are split with a diamond saw with one half of the core sent to the lab and the other retained in the core box.
 Unconsolidated material is split with a spatula.
 The half-core samples are collected in plastic bags for shipment to the laboratory.
 The remaining half is retained and stored at the Platosa site warehouse for future reference.
-Standards and blanks are inserted into each sample batch.
+Standards and blanks are inserted into each sample batch as per industry best practices.